-Laurie David along with director Stephanie Soechtig and narrator/executive producer Katie Couric illuminate not only the growing financial burden of childhood obesity on our healthcare system but also the personal human toll as seen through the eyes of the children who live it.
+Laurie David along with director Stephanie Soechtig and narrator/executive producer Katie Couric illuminate the growing financial burden of childhood obesity on our healthcare system and also the personal human toll as seen through the eyes of the children who live it.

-They challenge the common misconception and judgement that being overweight is a result of poor decision-making which essentially leaves it up to the eater to make the nutritional and activity corrections that will wind down the numbers on the scale.
+They address the common, judgmental misconception that being overweight is a result of poor decision-making which essentially leaves it up to the eater to make the nutritional and activity corrections that will wind down the numbers on the scale.
 But to Dr. Yoni Friedhoff, an obesity expert who writes in his blog Weighty Matters and elsewhere about health and weight loss, it’s more than that:

 Kids today haven’t suffered an epidemic loss of willpower.
 They’re not sloths.
 They’re not gluttons.
 They’re not lazy.
 They’re just normal kids living in a world where there’s a torrential current of calories pointed at them; where we’ve normalized the use of sugar and junk food to mark every single life event, no matter how small; where governments are complicit in consumers being duped by lax front-of-package labeling laws that allow cereals like Froot Loops to boast about its nutritional benefits; where schools serve no-name junk food and teach kids that if a chip is baked, it’s suddenly good for them; where young parents may be two generations away from regular home cooking and nightly family dinners; and where what were once portions designed for fully grown adults are now featured on kids’ menus.